 1. Stone IPA

-You’ll immediately notice an explosion of juicy citrus flavors with a fresh bitterness that lingers just perfectly.
+Speaking of “boom,” when you taste it you’ll immediately notice an explosion of juicy citrus flavors, with a fresh bitterness that lingers just perfectly.

-At 6.9% ABV, it’s light enough as a refreshment and strong enough to go particularly well with seafood.
+At 6.9% ABV, it’s light enough as a refreshment and strong enough to go particularly well with meals.

 2. Two Hearted Ale

-Bell’s has been brewing this one with 100% Centennial hops for many years, and its name comes from the local Two Hearted River in Michigan.
+Bell’s has been brewing this one with 100% Centennial hops for many years, and its name comes from the local Two Hearted River in Michigan (made famous also by Ernest Hemingway’s great short story, “Big Two-Hearted River”).

-Despite the strong dry hopped flavor, this IPA beer is nevertheless very well balanced, giving you a nice grapefruit aroma and some sweetness from the malt.
+Despite the strong dry-hopped flavor, this IPA is nevertheless very well balanced, giving you a nice grapefruit aroma and some sweetness from the malt.

 3. Voodoo Ranger IPA